AnneKammenhed/togetherinlund/README.md

 <h1>Toghether in Lund</h1>

 Together in Lund is a website for people living in Lund, who are interested in engaging in social activities.
+The site offers a one-stop-shop were all the activities organized by NGOs in Lund are collected.

 Users will find information about different activities on the website for example type of activity, time and a sign up form.
-There is also contact information about the NGOs in Lund who are arranging the activities.
+There is also contact information for the NGOs in Lund who are arranging the activities.

+Since the site also targets people who don't usually get involved in social activities, the site aims to be an easy way to enroll in an activity.
 _________________________

 Skärmdump från sida som visar olika skärmstorlekar